3-manifolds/tkinter_gl/README.rst

 tkinter_gl
 ==========

-This minimal Python package provides a tkinter widget class GLView which can serve as a rendering surface for an OpenGL client.
+This minimal Python package provides a tkinter widget class GLCanvas which can serve as a rendering surface for an OpenGL client.

 Currently the package is not ready for release.
 This README will be expanded